TaliesinDS/MangaDex/README.md

 - Sync read chapter markers to match MangaDex
 - Import from a local list file as an alternative to live follows
 - Migrate existing Suwayomi library entries to alternative sources (e.g., Weeb Central, MangaPark) when the current source has few/zero chapters
+- Prefer a specific site order and pick the best candidate by chapter count (canonical-aware)
+- Remove zero-chapter duplicates automatically when a full/partial duplicate already exists (`--migrate-remove-if-duplicate`)
+- Filter migration to a single title substring for quick checks (`--migrate-filter-title`)
 - Diagnostics and dry‑run mode to preview actions safely

 ---